It is an easy way to reduce waste.

 It can be especially great if you can find other uses for objects.
 Repurposing or upcycling old furniture can be a great way to save space and save throwing things in a landfill.
 There might always be a reason to keep something if it can make do as something else.

 Or for instance, instead of having 10 blankets for winter why not find a good level quilt that can be filled in the winter and then taken back out in the summer.

-Keeping something is just as important as throwing it out, If you can justify keeping something then it is best to keep it.
-If you throw something out and then realise you need it in the future it will only lead to more waste having to buy another one.
-So if you do want to keep something or do want to buy something new just make sure you absolutely love it.
+Keeping something is just as important as throwing it out.
+If you can justify keeping something, then it is best to keep it.
+If you throw something out and then realise you need it in the future, it will only lead to more waste in having to buy another one.
+So if you do want to keep something or do want to buy something new, just make sure you absolutely love it.